Generalized Zurek's bound on the cost of an individual classical or quantum computation: Preliminaries

-We note a few technical issues related to our use of algorithmic information theory (AIT).
-As standard in AIT, we assume that the universal computer $\utm$, which is used to define the Kolmogorov complexity terms $K(x\vert y)$ and $K(\PP)$, accepts self-delimiting programs.
-This means that the set of valid programs for $\utm$ form a prefix code \citep{cover_elements_2006,livi08}.
-In addition, the terms $K(x\vert y)$ and $K(\PP)$ depend on the choice of the universal computer $\utm$, though we leave this dependence implicit in our notation.
-A classic result in algorithmic information theory (AIT) states that the choice of the universal computer only affects $K(x\vert y)$ by an additive constant: if $K(x\vert y)$ and $K'(x\vert y)$ are defined using two different universal computers $\utm$ and $\utm'$, then $\vert K(x\vert y)-K'(x\vert y)\vert\le\kappa$, where $\kappa$ is a constant that does not depend on $x$ or $y$ (only on $\utm$ and $\utm'$).
-Similarly, $K(\PP)$ depends on the choice of the universal computer $\utm$, but only up to an additive constant that does not depend on $\PP$.
-These additive constants will be absorbed into other additive constants that appear in our results.
-A standard textbook reference on AIT is Ref.~\citep{vitanyi2013conditional}; more succinct and physics-oriented introductions, which are sufficient to understand the content of this paper, can be found in Ref.~\citep{zure89a} and Ref.~\citep{kolchinsky2020thermodynamic}.
+We finish by noting a few technical points related to our use of algorithmic information theory (AIT).
+As standard in AIT, we assume that the universal computer $\utm$, which is used to define our Kolmogorov complexity terms $K(x\vert y)$, $\KKp$, and $\ppComp$, accepts self-delimiting programs.
+This means that the set of valid programs for $\utm$ forms a prefix code \citep{cover_elements_2006,livi08}.
+We also note that our Kolmogorov complexity terms depend on the choice of the universal computer $\utm$, although we leave this dependence implicit in our notation.
+A classic result in algorithmic information theory (AIT) states that the choice of the universal computer only affects $K(x\vert y)$ by an additive constant: if $K(x\vert y)$ and $K'(x\vert y)$ are defined using two different universal computers $\utm$ and $\utm'$, then $\vert K(x\vert y)-K'(x\vert y)\vert\le O(1)$, where $O(1)$ refers to a constant that does not depend on $x$ or $y$ (only on $\utm$ and $\utm'$).
+The same kind of invariance up to an additive constant holds for $\ppComp$ and $\KKp$.
+A standard textbook reference on AIT is Ref.~\citep{vitanyi2013conditional}.
+More succinct and physics-oriented introductions, which are sufficient to understand the content of this paper, can be found in Ref.~\citep{zure89a} and Ref.~\citep{kolchinsky2020thermodynamic}.